yelircaasi/nix-eli5/src/what_is_nix.md

 # What Is Nix?

 This is already a slightly tricky question, because Nix can mean multiple things.
 On the one hand, it is a package manager.
-On the other hand,it is also the language in which the programming language is written.
-And finally, NixOS is the name of the operating system (a distribution or flavor of Linux) that is built with, and upone the principles of, the Nix language and package manager.
+On the other hand, it is also the programming language in which the package manager is written.
+And finally, NixOS is the name of the operating system (a distribution or flavor of Linux) that is built with, and according to the principles of, the Nix language and package manager.

 So Nix is a package manager, Nix is a programming language, and NixOS is a so-called distribution of Linux (an operating system).